isabella232/presentation-druxt_101/slides.md

 https://gitpod.io#github.com/druxt/quickstart-druxt-site

 <!--
-In this demo I'm using the DruxtSite quickstart repository:
+In this demo I'm using the DruxtSite quickstart repository.

+I'll be running it locally, but you can follow along using the gitpod link, which I'll drop into the chat now:

+The repository is setup with:
-- Drupal is pre-installed and configured using DDev.
+- Drupal pre-installed and configured using DDev.
-- Nuxt in pre-installed and setup with the DruxtSite module.
+- Nuxt pre-installed and setup with the DruxtSite module.

-I'm running it locally, but it's setup to run on GitPod, so feel free to follow along at home: [Add link to chat]

-Everything is installed and setup, so let's have a look through, and as you can see there's a lot going on:
+Let's take a look:

+You can see straight away that there's a lot going on, but codewise the frontend only consists of a small amount of configuration.

+So, what's going on?

 A default Layout is injected into Nuxt to render the DruxtSite component, which renders all the available Block regions for the specified theme.

-The theme can be set in the Nuxt configuration.
+This can be customised and overridden as needed.

-The blocks order and visibility are determined by the Drupal backend: [Show backend]
+The blocks order and visibility are determined by the Drupal backend, although the order of the Block regions isn't, as Drupal doesn't provide that information out of the box: [Show backend]

 The current page is rendered via the Drupal "Main page content" block using the DruxtRouter and the Drupal Decoupled Router module.

 Out of the box, using the standard Drupal installation profile, this renders the frontpage view, which you can see here.

-Let's go make some content so we can see this better: [ddev drush genc]
+Let's go make some content so we can see this better: [make content]

 The layout and settings of the Entity fields are determined by the Display mode, but can be fully overridden in the frontend using DruxtWrapper components.
 -->